Brewers add All-Star 3B Escobar in trade with Diamondbacks - WHIZ News

 “We’re happy with the two players we got from the Brewers,” Arizona general manager Mike Hazen said.
 “I think anytime we’re trading someone like Eduardo off our team it’s certainly bittersweet.
 But given the position we’re in right now, it made sense for us to do so.”

-Escobar is in the final year of a three-year, $21 million contract.
-The Diamondbacks had been expected to deal him for weeks.
+Escobar is in the final year of a $21 million, three-year contract.
+The Diamondbacks had been expected to move him for weeks.

-The trade is among a handful that the D-backs have already made this season in an effort to rebuild their roster.
-They’ve also dealt outfielder Tim Locastro to the Yankees and catcher Stephen Vogt.
+The trade is among a handful the Diamondbacks have already made this season in an effort to rebuild their roster.
+They also dealt outfielder Tim Locastro to the Yankees and catcher Stephen Vogt to Atlanta.
 More deals are expected before Friday’s 4 p.m.
-ET trade deadline.
+EDT trade deadline.

-The Diamondbacks acquired outfielder Cooper Hummel and infielder Alberto Ciprian from the Brewers.
-The 26-year-old Hummel is hitting .254 with six homers in Triple-A. The 18-year-old Ciprian was playing in rookie ball this year.

 “Where we stand right now, over the next two months, this is about acquiring as much talent as we can to continue to build forward from this point,” Hazen said.